Testing Quantum Mechanics using Noisy Quantum Computers: Proposal

 We show that quantum mechanics predicts that the fidelity should decay exponentially $F_d \sim e^{-\lambda d}$ with the circuit depth $d$ (until saturation near $F_\infty \sim 2^{-n}$) for Markovian noise models.
 In contrast, if quantum mechanics emerges from a theory with significantly less computational power, such as classical mechanics, and if $\lambda$ is sufficiently small to be in the quantum advantage regime \cite{StoudenmireLimits}, then we argue that the fidelity should start to decay significantly faster after a sufficiently large depth $d_*$, as depicted in \figref{fig:decay}.

 Our protocol is similar to randomized benchmarking \cite{noiseEstimation,tdesignRB,twirlRB,twirlRBlong,GateRB,KnillRB,RBGeneral,randomCircuitSampling} and uses a similar mathematical foundation.
 One difference is that we allow arbitrary non-Clifford gates so that the quantum advantage regime can be reached, while randomized benchmarking typically focuses on Clifford gates so that the inverse unitary can be a low-depth circuit.
-The low-depth inverse circuit also differs from our proposal since we instead apply a long sequence of inverted unitaries in the reverse order (as in a Loschmidt echo \cite{LoschmidtEcho}), which is typically avoided in randomized benchmarking since it can hide errors \cite{practicalVerification}.
+The low-depth inverse circuit also differs from our proposal since we instead apply a long sequence of inverted unitaries in the reverse order (as in a Loschmidt echo \cite{LoschmidtEcho}).
+The long sequence of inverted unitaries is typically avoided in randomized benchmarking since it can hide errors that are important to quantify for benchmarking quantum computers \cite{practicalVerification,Proctor2008}.
+However, this is not an issue for testing quantum mechanics since we are not interested in detecting such subtle errors; we are instead interested in more catastrophic errors resulting from deviations from quantum mechanics.
 Another difference is that randomized benchmarking typically studies a small number of qubits, while we focus on many $n \gg 1$ qubits.
-Conveniently, we find that a larger number of qubits helps make the exponential fidelity decay cleaner.
+Conveniently, we find that a larger number of qubits helps make the quantum mechanics prediction for the fidelity decay be much closer to an exponential decay.